ColdGrub1384/LibTerm/README.md

 # Embedding

 LibTerm is embeddable so you can use it in your own  app.
 To do it, download releases and embed all frameworks in your app.
 Then, you can present a `TerminalViewController`.
 You can also compile the `LibTermCore` framework and embed it in your app.
-You will need to embed `InputAssistant` also.
+You will need to embed `InputAssistant` and `ios_system` also.
 You also have to include [commandDictionary.plist](https://github.com/ColdGrub1384/LibTerm/blob/master/LibTerm/commandDictionary.plist) and [extraCommandsDictionary.plist](https://github.com/ColdGrub1384/LibTerm/blob/master/LibTerm/extraCommandsDictionary.plist) to your app's bundle.

 ## Usage